wschoenell/gmt_sdk/README.md

 To run actions on fork, a [Personal Access Token](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) must be created with `repo` permissions.
 This token should be added as an [Encrypted secret](https://docs.github.com/en/actions/reference/encrypted-secrets) named `PAT` in the forked repository.
-This secret is used to clone all the repositories needed to generating the release.
+This secret is used to clone all the repositories needed to generate the release.

 Running locally (requires docker)